haruiz/Quack2TeX/README.md

 - [x] Support clipboard copy to be used in the prompt
 - [x] Support gemini, gpt-4o, and lava models
 - [x] Allow user add custom actions to the rubber-duck menu
-- [ ] Add support for huggingface models
 - [ ] Persist images and results in a database
 - [ ] Create window, mac, and linux executables